 Teachers and administrators can enroll in the Oakland A's Home Run Readers Program to work together in promoting the importance of literacy and encourage reading in the classroom.
 Help your students set reading goals and work toward exciting rewards.

-Over 100 Bay Area schools participate in the A's Home Run Readers program.
+Over 100 Bay Area schools participate in the Home Run Readers program, sponsored by the A's Community Fund.

 Since the Mathletics program inception in 2003, over 200,000 Bay Area and Northern California students' grades first through eighth have participated.
-The "Mathletics" program is sponsored by Ross Dress For Less and Comcast SportsNet California.
+The "Mathletics" program is sponsored by ROSS and Comcast SportsNet California.

 The A's design and distribute thousands of "Mathletics" workbooks which utilize simple formulas for calculating statistics of A's players to students in hopes to promote the importance of math among Bay Area youth.
 Students who are in the first through eighth grade, complete the workbooks correctly and submit the answer sheet to the A's will earn two ticket vouchers to an A's game!

-Chevron and the Oakland A's are proud to present a new educational program for 2013.
-Science of the Game gives students in grades 1-8 the opportunity to earn two (2) free ticket vouchers to an A's game by learning about baseball and the roll that science plays
+Chevron and the Oakland A's have partnered to bring Science of the Game to students in the 1st -8th grades.
+Students have the opportunity to earn two (2) free ticket vouchers to a regular season A's game by learning about baseball and the role that Science plays through this workbook program.

 On select game dates elementary school students from across Oakland come the O.co Coliseum to receive help with their homework from tutors and aids.
 After the students have finished their homework they are able to sit in the stands and watch the game.